NBISweden/assembly-project-template/README.md

             `-- read_stats
 ```

 The contents of each directory are specified in the following.
+Some of them need to be further defined.

 ### `/assembly`

 There must be a folder for every assembly pipeline used in the project.
-Examples are `DAmar`, `Falcon` and `Flye`.
+Examples are `hifiasm`, `hicanu` and `flye`.
+If you want to start an assembly in one of those subdirectories.
+The scripts (not defined yet, for now bash scripts but those will be migrated into proper nextflow pipelines) should create another layer sub directories `run_1`, `run_2`, etc. in order to descrimnate different runs e.g. hifiasm with PacBio reads, hifiasm with PacBio reads + HiC reads, or even  hifiasm with PacBio reads + HiC reads + Ultr-long ONT reads.

 ### `/rawdata`

 Contains all the raw data (preferably in a compressed form).
 All files should be write-protected right after creation.
+All those files should usually be linked from the sequencing storage project

 ### `/rawdata/10x`

-The raw 10x data in gzipped FAST/A format (`.fasta.gz`).
+The raw 10x data in gzipped FAST/A format (`.fastq.gz`).

 ### `/rawdata/bionano`

-The raw bionano data in gzipped FAST/A format (`.fasta.gz`).
+The raw bionano data in gzipped bnx format (`.bnx.gz`).

 ### `/rawdata/ont`

-The raw Oxford Nanopore data in gzipped `.fast5.gz` format.
+The raw Oxford Nanopore data `.fast5.gz` format.

 ### `/rawdata/pacbio`